BEHAVIORAL HEALTH

 I'm struggling

-If you are in a state of distress, reach out today.
-Our crisis services are available 24/7 by phone and via chat.
+If you are in a state of distress, reach out right now.
+Our crisis services are free, confidential, and available 24/7.
+We have options to assist veterans, Spanish speakers, American Indians & Alaska Natives, and the LGBTQ+ community.

 Someone I know is struggling

-If you think someone may be struggling with thoughts of suicide, have a conversation with them in private.
+If you think someone may be struggling with thoughts of suicide, have a private conversation with them.
 Ask them gently but directly if they are thinking about suicide.
 Listen without judgment and be prepared to offer your support.
 Encourage them to seek treatment by connecting with their doctor or therapist.

 If they say they are thinking about suicide, take them seriously.
 Stay with them and remove anything they could use to harm themselves.
-For help, call us at 988 or chat with us at www.imhurting.org
+For help, call or text 988 or chat www.988lifeline.org

 I want to make a difference